bhushangoel/bhushangoel.github.io/_posts/js/2021-05-14-var-let-const.md

 To answer this question, we need to look at the following aspects for all 3 of them --

-- Scope: Scope is mainly of two types — function scope and block scope.
+- **Scope**: Scope is mainly of two types — function scope and block scope.
-- Behaviour: Redeclaration and Updation
+- **Behaviour**: Redeclaration and Updation
-- Hoisting: It is a concept which allow you to use the variable early and declare it at a later stage.
+- **Hoisting**: It is a concept that allows you to use the variable early and declare it later.

 ## `var`